Share on Facebook

 Ottawa, Ontario

 At Ottawa’s Gees Bees, the bees enjoy a luxurious life.
 If you sign up for a private tour, an expert beekeeper will lead you through a beautiful pollinator garden and bring you to the hive area, which showcases the honeybees at work.
 For those who fall in love with the bees and want a hive to call their own, Gees Bees also offers a hive share program.
 Co-owner Marianne Gee explains that it’s possible to taste the difference in the honey from one year to the next, depending on the season and the flowers that bloom.
 She calls it “experiencing summer in a jar.”
-Visitors to their farm store can pick up varieties like creamed Ontario wildflower honey, marsh honey, and linden honey.
+Visitors to the farm store can pick up varieties like creamed Ontario wildflower honey, marsh honey, and linden honey.

 Discover 10 great day trips from Ottawa worth adding to your itinerary.